Nelson Mandela Bay Municipality includes: 'Port Elizabeth; Uitenhage; Despatch and Colchester'.

-Situated on the shores of the Indian Ocean, overlooking Algoa Bay, this bustling seaport City flaunts an atmosphere of relaxed year-round fun and excitement.
-Warm, dry Summers and mild Winter temperatures entice water sport lovers to Algoa Bay throughout the year.
-The breathtaking seashore boasts a perfect combination of warm water, protected beaches and invigorating sea breezes.
-Here you will find some of the world's best sailing venues, first-rate scuba diving with colourful coral species, beautiful reefs and shipwrecks, near perfect conditions for wind-surfing, angling, snorkelling, kite-surfing, fly-fishing and canoeing.
+Situated on the shores of the Indian Ocean, overlooking Algoa Bay, this bustling Sea Port City, flaunts warm, dry Summers and mild Winter temperatures.
+(This entices water sport lovers to Algoa Bay, throughout the Year.)
+In this Bay you will find some of the World's best sailing venues and first-rate scuba diving.
+With colourful coral species, beautiful Reefs and Shipwrecks.
+There is often, near perfect conditions for wind-surfing, angling, snorkeling, kite-surfing, fly-fishing and canoeing.

-If your interest is sea life, go on a boat trip and experience close encounters with our "in-bay" Seals, Whales, Dolphins and even Ragged-Tooth Sharks.
-If lazing on the beach is your idea of fun then this is the place to be.
-Nelson Mandela Bay has received the "Cleanest Metro in South Africa Award" and "Blue Flag Status" has again been awarded to most of the beaches.
-This is an international award only given to those beaches that meet excellence in safety, amenities, cleanliness and environmental standards.
+Nelson Mandela Bay has received the "Cleanest Metro in South Africa Award" and "Blue Flag Status" has again been awarded to most of the Beaches.
+(This is International award only given to those beaches that meet excellence in safety, amenities, cleanliness and environmental standards!)

 The metro "Townships" that came into being because of the Apartheid Laws, are steeped in History, Tradition and Culture.
-From their humble beginnings, they have flourished into hubs of activity and social life:. the feeling of "Ubuntu" (meaning 'Humanity' in Xhosa) surrounds their very existence.
-Visitors may opt for a selection of exciting social, historical and traditional township tours.
-Stand next to the figure of Madiba at the head of the Voting Line while craning your neck to look up at the largest South African flag in the world.
-All three of these and 64 other art pieces can be viewed along Route 67.
-Truly celebrating the coming together of the colonial and struggle History in one inspiring walking route.
+From their humble beginnings, they have flourished into hubs of activity and social life.
+The feeling of "Ubuntu" (meaning 'Humanity' in Xhosa), surrounds their very existence.
+Visitors may choose from a selection of exciting: Social, Historical or Traditional Township, tours on offer.
+Stand next to the figure of Madiba at the head of the Voting Line; whilst craning your neck to look up at the largest South African flag in the World.
+All of these can be viewed along; Route 67.
+"This truly celebrates the coming together of the colonial and struggle History in one, inspiring walking route!"

-The port of Port Elizabeth, with its proximity to a heavily industrialized city, intensively farmed areas and the Coega Deep Water Harbour, has facilities for the handling of all commodities - bulk, general and container cargo.
-Being the centre of the country's motor vehicle manufacturing industry, the port imports large volumes of containerized components and raw materials for this industry.
+20km East of the Bay at Coega, there is a deep-water Port currently under construction.
+Being the centre of the Country's motor vehicle manufacturing industry.
+The Port has the ability to import large volumes of containerized components and materials, for various industries.
 Today employment in the metro is mainly by the automotive, auto component, food, pharmaceutical, tourism, agriculture, textile and rubber industries.
-Nelson Mandela Bay has been dubbed the "Detroit of South Africa" while Uitenhage is host to Volkswagen SA, Port Elizabeth is home to General Motors and Ford Motor Corporation.
+Nelson Mandela Bay has been dubbed the "Detroit of South Africa"!
+Uitenhage is host to Volkswagen SA, Port Elizabeth is home to General Motors and Ford Motor Corporation.